Will a car rental make my trip to Darwin more memorable?

 Yes, it will!
-We help people book hire cars in Darwin everyday.
-We also talk to people who have already returned their rental car in Darwin and thought it would be a great idea to let you know what people say about renting in Darwin.
+We help people book Darwin car rentals everyday.
+We also talk to people who have already returned their rental cars and thought it would be a great idea to let you know what people say about our booking process.

-- Because of the landscape of Darwin and the surrounding area, you may find that your hire car will come with some restrictions.
+- Because of the landscape of Darwin and the surrounding area, you may find that your rental car will come with some restrictions.

-In most instances, hire car agents in Darwin will give you kilometre restrictions and also will not allow you to drive the rental car in some areas.
+In most instances, car hire agents will give you kilometre restrictions and also will not allow you to drive the Darwin car hire in some areas.

 It is always best to understand the terms and conditions of your rental, before you sign your contract.

 Didgeridu and clap sticks performance at 2013 Nightcliff